 The European Union presented its energy targets for 2030, which will attain at least a 40% reduction in greenhouse gas emissions as compared to 1990 level, and increase the utilization of renewable energy to 27% of gross energy consumption.
 As to the United States, the greenhouse gas emission reduction target will reach 26–28% below the 2005 level by 2025.
 The Chinese government has also committed to reducing its greenhouse gas emissions per unit of GDP (i.e. carbon intensity) by 40-45% at 2020.

-In order to realize these targets, the integrated community energy system (ICES) is attracting more and more attention in recent years, where heat, gas, and electrical energy are becoming tightly coupled at the community level, as shown in Fig. 1.
+In order to realize these targets, the integrated community energy system (ICES) is attracting more and more attention in recent years, where heat, gas, and electrical energy are becoming tightly coupled at the community level.
 Compared with the electric system, the ICES is not only able to provide new solutions for a more secure, sustainable and economical energy utilization but also beneficial for the improvement of energy efficiency and reduction of greenhouse gas emission.

 Nowadays, the concept of ICES has been applied to practice by a number of demonstration projects in many countries, e.g. the Chiloe Islands of Chile, the Ubiquitous Energy Network in Zhaoqing New District of China and the HyLink system at Totara Valley of New Zealand.